Glenrothes: Early known settlement

-Glenrothes is home to the remains of ancient stone circles which can be seen at Balbirnie and Balfarg in the northeast of the town.
+Despite being built out predominantly across the latter half of the 20th Century there was evidence of habitation and activity across the area prior to and up to the development of Glenrothes.
+The remains of ancient stone circles exist at Balbirnie and Balfarg in the northeast of the town.
 The Balfarg henge was constructed around 3000 BC and contains the remnants of a stone circle which has been partly reconstructed.
 The henge was excavated between 1977 and 1978 prior to the development of a new housing estate.
 The Balbirnie stone circle and cairn, only about 500 m away from Balfarg, was excavated between 1970 and 1971.
 To allow widening of the A92, the stones were moved a short distance to a new location at North Lodge and reconstructed as nearly as possible in the original way.
 The stone circle has been carbon dated as being from the Bronze Age.
 It is thought that the Balbirnie stone circle and the Balfarg circle once formed part of a larger ceremonial complex.

+While the Balfarg Henge and Balbirnie Stone Circle are primarily Neolithic and Bronze Age ceremonial sites, archaeological evidence shows they retained significant cultural and ritual value for the Picts during the early medieval period.
+A Class I Pictish symbol stone, featuring a carved "Pictish Beast" and a crescent and V-rod motif, was discovered near the Balfarg complex.
+Archaeologists associate this local Pictish presence with the major contemporary power centre located just north of Glenrothes' town boundary at the East Lomond Hill.
+Recent excavations by the University of Aberdeen have confirmed a bustling late Roman Iron Age and Pictish settlement (c.
+3rd–7th centuries AD) on East Lomond Hill, indicating that the ancient ritual monuments within Glenrothes sat directly within the economic and cultural orbit of the elite Pictish warrior class which ruled at the time.